TIPS & TUTORIALS

-We see that a lot of young DJ's choose names that we think could be chosen better.
+We see that a lot of our students choose names that we -to say it kind- not really support.
 They have less perspective on how their name sounds to pro’s in the business and also didn’t ask for feedback from professionals.
 That’s why we share some instructions here!

 Roughly, there are 3 types of DJ names:

 -Your own name (first and last)

 -Your own first name with a typing added